-Kask helmet partners Koo's new Demos and Spectro sunglasses are suited for road, gravel and cross country usage and use a deep and deeper lens format to provide more coverage and save some money with a fixed lens, simpler hinge and less adjustment.
-If they fit your face, you ride mostly in bright conditions, and you like the angular styling, the optics and stability are excellent.
+Kask helmet partners Koo's new Demos and Spectro sunglasses are suited for road, gravel, and cross-country usage and use a deep and deeper lens format to provide more coverage and save some money with a simpler hinge and less adjustment.
+If they fit your face, you like the angular styling, the optics and stability are excellent, although light tint lenses are extra for the Spectro.
 But let's take a dive in to see how they compare to the best mountain biking sunglasses available today.

 Otherwise, the clarity of the Zeiss lenses is absolutely excellent, reducing glare without polarising so much they mess with LCD computer/GPS screens.
 The ‘Super Bronze’ lens we tested was a dark 12% VLT best suited to a bright day with no dark sections.
-The 5 lens range only tops out at 23% VLT too so the Spectros are definitely sunglasses not everyday specs unless you live somewhere we’d be deeply jealous of here in the UK.
+The five lens range in complete glasses only tops out at 23% VLT but you can now buy a 58% pink tint lens for darker days for £40.

-You get the same excellent Zeiss lens quality with zero distortion right across the wrap curve and the Demos with seven different colours for different light conditions.
-We tested the 23 per cent VLT ‘light brown’ which gives awesome clarity and tone in bright to intermediate conditions without being too gloomy in the shade.
-Most of the lenses are 23-11-per cent VLT for much brighter conditions though with only the aptly named Rose (58 per cent VLT) tint putting a positive spin on winter weather.
+You get the same excellent Zeiss lens quality with zero distortion right across the wrap curve and the Demos with seven different colors for different light conditions.
+We tested the 23% VLT ‘light brown’ which gives awesome clarity and tone in bright to intermediate conditions without being too gloomy in the shade.
+Most of the lenses are 23-11% VLT for much brighter conditions though with only the aptly named Rose (58% VLT) tint (available in one complete set or as a £40 extra) putting a positive spin on winter weather.
 Price varies slightly depending on lens choice but they’re £30-40 cheaper than the Spectro making them decent value considering the quality.

 If you want deeper coverage and a more aggressive style than the Koo Open Cube sunglasses and are fine with a fixed lens in a largely sunny day tint range, then the Spectro and Demos sunglasses deliver excellent optical clarity in a stable, comfortable format.
 They’re particularly good if you spend a lot of time head down, looking up in an aero tuck and price is acceptable for the quality.
 Each design has its own fit, vision and ventilation characteristics though so ideally try both to see which works best for you and your riding.